NLP-UBC/NLP-UBC.github.io/_showcase/convis.md

 link: google.com
 ---

-###### ConVis: A Visual Text Analytic System
+###### Visual Text Analytics of Conversations

-We present a visual text analytic system that tightly integrates interactive visualization with novel text mining and summarization techniques to fulfill information needs of users in exploring conversations.
-We present an interface that visualizes a combination of various metadata and textual analysis results, supporting the user to interactively explore the blog conversations.
+We have developed visual text analytic systems that tightly integrates interactive visualization with novel text mining and summarization techniques to fulfill information needs of users in exploring conversations.
+In this context, we have investigated techniques for interactive (human-in-the-loop) topic modeling.